May axion clusters be sources of fast radio bursts?: Abstract

-There are two main features of the FRBs which any successful scenario must reproduce: their huge energetics, if we are dealing with true extragalactic phenomena and their exceedingly short intrinsic duration, $\mathcal{O}$(ms).
-The first condition can be easily met -- closer to NS surface the conversion efficiency can be of order unity, which will result in a very bright radio burst.
-It is much more difficult to satisfy the second condition.
+There are several main features of the FRBs which any successful scenario must reproduce: \begin{itemize} \item(i) their huge energetics, if we are dealing with true extragalactic phenomena; \item(ii) their exceedingly short intrinsic duration, $\mathcal{O}$(ms); \item(iii) their spectral shape: most of the bursts were detected at frequencies around 1.4 GHz in a several hundred MHz bandwidth observations, however, in the end of 2015 it was announced that FRB110523 was detected by the Green Bank radiotelescope in 0.7-0.9 GHz band \cite{Masui2015}.
+Of course, like, e.g. gamma-ray bursts, FRBs can comprise heterogeneous types of sources and with the limited knowledge of their spectral properties at the moment, the minimal requirement for any scenario is $\Delta f/f>10\%$, where $\Delta f $ is the spectral width of the signal with the central frequency $f$; \end{itemize}

+As shown in \cite{Iwazaki1,Tkachev2015}, the first condition can be met in axion Bose star scenarios, providing that the substantial part of its mass will be converted into photons.
+The conversion efficiency in magnetospheres of NS with large magnetic fields -- magnetars -- can be of order unity\cite{Pshirkov2009}.
+In case of Bose star collapse it is expected that a large fraction of its mass will go into photons.

+It is much more difficult to satisfy the second condition in the NS-related model.
 The reason is very simple -- axion cluster is an extremely fragile object that is barely bound.
 In presence of strong tidal field of the neutron star it will be destroyed at the radius of tidal destruction $r_{td}$: